Skip to content

 • Rinse food particles off the sides of the fryer with the oil

-• Run the motor on the PFM for about 6-8 minutes which will allow the oil the circulate through the filter machine several times
+• Run the motor on the PFM for about 6-8 minutes which will allow the oil to circulate through the filter machine several times

 Degraded Cooking Oil

-Cooking oil will naturally degrade as it is used, but there are factors that can speed the degradation.
+Cooking oil naturally degrades as it is used, but there are additional factors that can cause it to degrade faster.
 It is important to protect the cooking oil from the following to keep the oil pure and extend its usefulness:

 • Water: Keep water out of the cooking oil by allowing frozen foods enough time to thaw before putting them in the fryer.